These pages provide guidance for researchers regarding the Wellcome Trust's open access policy, the advantages of the policy and how to comply.

-Europe PMC provides innovative tools and services for the research community: a single search to PubMed citations, PMC full text articles and other relevant content, such as clinical guidelines and European biomedical theses, and the integration of text-mining tools, which highlight and link biological entity types found within the text of an article to external data sources.
+Europe PMC provides innovative tools and services for the research community: a single search finds PubMed abstracts, including the bibliographic details of books held in PMC Bookshelf, PMC full text articles and other relevant content, such as clinical guidelines and biological patent records.
+Articles have been integrated with relevant data using text-mining tools, which highlight and link biological entity types found within the text of an article to external data sources.
 Europe PMC website

-Require electronic copies of any research papers that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by Wellcome Trust funding, to be made freely available from PubMed Central and any other PMC International (PMCI) sites, such as Europe PMC, as soon as possible, and in any event within six months of the journal publisher's official date of final publication.
+The Wellcome Trust’s open access policy requires electronic copies of all original research papers, monographs and book chapters that have been accepted for publication in a peer-reviewed journal, and are supported in whole or in part by Trust funding , to be made freely available from PubMed Central (PMC) (research articles) or PMC Bookshelf (monographs and book chapters) and Europe PMC, as soon as possible, and in any event within six months of the journal publisher’s official date of final publication.

 Authors will benefit in two ways: